 Guides

-Startup tool comparison guide for founders
+Tool comparison guide for builders

 Comparison pages are not only commercial SEO assets.
 They also show you exactly which tradeoffs buyers care about when they are close to a decision.

-Comparison pages help you capture bottom-of-funnel searches without generic product marketing copy.
+- Comparison pages help you capture bottom-of-funnel searches without generic product marketing copy.

-They reveal what buyers need to understand before trusting a new entrant.
+- They reveal what buyers need to understand before trusting a new entrant.

-Strong comparison pages connect pricing, use case fit, migration friction, and workflow consequences.
+- Strong comparison pages connect pricing, use case fit, migration friction, and workflow consequences.

 Treat comparison pages as buyer education